mullenlucas/mullenlucas/README.md

 ## Highlighted projects
 - [Progressive Rock Fictional Concert](https://github.com/mullenlucas/prog-rock-concert-sched)
-  - Made for the first capstone at the Microverse program, this is intended as a website for a scheduled event on a ficticious concert taking place on a cruise.
-This project is meant to replicate a general design (shown on the readme.md) both for desktop and mobile versions.
+  - A fictitious rock-concert schedule website which describes the activities taken place on such concert.
+Built with vanilla JavaScript.
 - [Portfolio](https://github.com/mullenlucas/portfolio_main)
   - A portfolio replica template.
 This project is meant to replicate another portfolio template as close as possible, so as to practice general html and CSS funcitonalities.
-This was the first complete website made for the microverse program.
+Built only with html and CSS
 - [To-do list - Vanilla JS](https://github.com/mullenlucas/todo-list)
-  - A to-do list application made with Vanilla JavaScript.
-This application is meant to track which tasks are pending and which are completed, updating the list when the user completes certain tasks.
+  - This application is meant to track which tasks are pending and which are completed, updating the list when the user completes certain tasks.
+Built with vanilla JavaScript using ES6 modules.
 - [Leaderboard](https://github.com/mullenlucas/leaderboard)
-  - A scoring fixture made with asynchronous functions and API consumption.
-This application consumes an API which adds scores and reads their results from that API and shows it on screen.
+  - A leaderboard app that pulls from the Leaderboard API service that allows users to track marked scores.
+Built with vanilla JavaScript using asynchronous functions.
 - [Awesome books](https://github.com/mullenlucas/awesome-books)
-  - This project features mostly pair-programming practices to develop a simple yet functional website to list reccommended books, using modules and javascript best practices. (this project lacks CSS styling)
+  - This project features mostly pair-programming practices to develop a simple yet functional website to list reccommended books, using ES6 modules and vanilla JavaScript best practices. (this project lacks CSS styling)
 - [PlanM! - E-commerce](https://github.com/mullenlucas/planm)
-  - An e-commerce website made with MERN for a company that sells 3D-printed products to display and sell them through the website.
+  - An e-commerce website made for a company that sells 3D-printed products to display and sell them through the website.
+Built with MERN.

 ##  Contact Me for any information!
 <br>